tbrugz/sqldump/doc/maven-sonatype.md

 4- release (if RELEASE version)

-Go to <https://oss.sonatype.org/>, login, select 'staging repositories', select your repository (something like 'comexampleapplication-1010'), review it then 'close' & 'release'
+Go to <https://oss.sonatype.org/>, login, select 'staging repositories', select your repository (something like 'comexampleapplication-1010' or 'orgbitbuckettbrugz-1019'), review it then 'close' & 'release'
 see: http://central.sonatype.org/pages/releasing-the-deployment.html